bingomanatee/wonderlandlabs-monorepo/packages/forest2/README.md

 Any type of data you wish can be contained with in a Tree; Maps, DOM, database connections, Immer instances, etc. As long as you can define how you want your data to change and it can be held by a javascript reference, it can be managed with a tree.

+# The Forest Contract

+As with previous iterations of Forest, Forest stores are

+- Quick to define
+- transactionally contain
+- allow actions to call each other with indfeinate depth for orchestration
+- Can be used globally or locally
+- minimize view notification by only broacasting outside the outermost transaction
+- produce synchromous change and can always be immediately inspected for current value

+the principal change for Forest 3.0 is that the Engine is no longer a class instance defiend by the Forest library but (can be) a custom class with your own action definitions.
+It also has even fewer depenencies than the previous iteration.

 # Terminology

 The Forest model is a three-tiered state mangement system.
 Each change is encased within a **Branch**, which is a linked-list node that extends history over (numerically indexed) time.